Parikirui/Ghana-Naming-Culture/README.md

 After a user has entered the system, he or she wil be required to enter the correct date of birth as well as gender that are associated with him or her.
 Then he or she will be required to submit the details to find out the Ghanian name associated with him or her.

 ## Known Bugs
-The website system (Kiruis-Portfolio) has no known bugs.
+The website system (Ghana-Naming-Culture) has no known bugs.

 ## Technologies Used
 The web-based system was built using the following technologies: